 Hoover Dam Tours are plentiful, as you've likely seen by now.
 We'll help sort through all those tours and help you find the perfect one for you.
 After you get picked up, kick your feet up in the bus and enjoy what happens next.
 With seats and foot rests that are probably more comfortable than your living room recliner, you're seeing the Hoover Dam is the best way possible.
 You've even got a swanky restroom on board in case of potty emergencies on the way to the Hoover Dam.
 Your friendly tour guide will give you a rundown of everything you can expect to see at the historic Hoover Dam (including the generator room).
 You'll learn about the construction and what it takes to keep this colossal man-made wonder running smoothly.
 It was a government project that was actually completed on time and under budget--that probably hasn't happened since then.

+If your kids (or teens) are grown up enough for this Las Vegas attraction, it's a super fun, outdoor thing to do while in Vegas.
 Suitable for beginners and experienced riders, this ATV tour takes you to places in the Mojave Desert seldom seen.
 Come prepared for adventure -- this is the longest ATV adventure offered in Southern Nevada.
 You will be escorted in a van to the staging area in Jean, Nev., where your ATV will be waiting.
 After a short safety briefing, you will begin a two-hour ride through rugged desert and mountain terrain, riding through historic Hidden Valley, near extinct lava beds and across dry lakes.
 You also will enter the rugged McCullough Mountain Range for more trail riding.
 This tour covers anywhere from 20 to 50 miles of desert terrain, depending on group size and riding level.
 This tour includes bottled water.
 The morning tour includes a stop in Primm, Nev. for a short break.
 Note: Guests must wear closed-toe shoes.
 Sandals and high-heeled shoes are not allowed.
 Hats and sunglasses are recommended.
 For cooler temperatures, a long-sleeved shirt or jacket is recommended.

 Dig This is perfect for the big kids at heart (14 years and older), this tour will have you operating a a state-of-the-art bulldozer or hydraulic excavator.
 After a brief safety and equipment orientation, you'll be given a hard hat, safety vest and radio.
 Once you climb aboard, you'll be operating an excavator or bulldozer in no time.
 And don't be intimidated by all the switches and gears.
 An experienced instructor will talk you through step-by-step via radio.
 In no time you'll be rolling gigantic boulders across the dirt, excavating trenches, stacking tires and playing "excavator basketball."
 Choose either the excavator or bulldozer ride, both missions are challenging and fun.

+family activities in Las Vegas don't come much more entertaining than this!
 Whether you're a novice or experienced racer, Pole Position Raceway will send your heart racing.
 Located just off the Las Vegas Strip, this state-of-the-art, 60,000-square-foot facility features indoor race karts that zoom faster than any of their kind in the country.
 The racing karts are approximately 18-horsepower and capable of going up to 45 miles per hour.
 These electric-powered karts are also environmentally friendly, emitting no exhaust.

 There are a ton of things to do in Las Vegas on the cheap.
 Whether you're on a budget or simply looking to focus your dollars on one spectacular experience, Las Vegas offers plenty of entertainment completely free of charge.
 This list of free things to do in Las Vegas with kids includes attractions, shows, hotels, and activities.